Shiva-Bajpai/System-Design/README.md

 **Example:**
 Gaming Application: Low latency is critical for real-time multiplayer games.
 Players in different countries are connected via geographically distributed servers to minimize latency.

+**Throughput:** Throughput is the rate at which a system processes data or requests per unit time.
+It is usually measured in requests per second (RPS) or transactions per second (TPS).

+● **Key Factors Affecting Throughput:**
+1. Hardware Capacity: CPU, memory, and disk speed influence the system’s ability to process data.
+Example: High-throughput systems often use SSDs and multi-core processors.

+2. Concurrency: Ability of the system to handle multiple requests simultaneously.
+Example: Thread pools in Java allow concurrent processing of tasks.

+3. Bottlenecks: Any component (e.g., database) that limits the overall system throughput.
+Example: A slow database query can reduce the throughput of a web application.

+● **Strategies to Improve Throughput:**
+1. Horizontal Scaling: Add more servers to distribute the load.
+Example: Distribute database queries across multiple replicas.

+2. Batch Processing: Group multiple requests and process them together.
+Example: Payment gateways process transactions in batches during peak hours.

+3. Queue Management: Use message queues (e.g., Kafka, RabbitMQ) to handle high traffic.
+Example: An e-commerce platform uses a queue to process millions of order requests during flash sales.

+**Example:**
+Payment Processing System: A payment gateway like PayPal needs to process thousands of transactions per second.
+Using distributed servers and message queues ensures high throughput.

 ___**___